As It Was: Global

 "As It Was" was an immediate success; it earned the Guinness World Records title for the most streamed track on Spotify within 24 hours by a male artist, and broke the Apple Music streaming record for most first-day streams for a 2022 release.
 The song also opened atop the Billboard Global 200 with the greatest global streaming week of 2022, becoming Styles's first number-one on the tally.
+Globally, "As It Was" was the best-selling global single of 2022, earning 2.28 billion subscription streams equivalents globally according to the International Federation of the Phonographic Industry (IFPI).
+It was also the fifth best-selling global single of 2023 with 1.46 billion subscription streams equivalents.
+"As It Was" ranked as the most popular song on Spotify and the second most popular song on Apple Music in 2022.
+It was the 3rd most streamed song on Spotify and the 14th biggest song on Apple Music in 2023.